LilianNgonadi/Healthcare-Functionality-Project--Xgboosting/README.md

 # Dataset

-The dataset train.csv is employed for training a model to classify health facilities in Nigeria based on operational status using the GRID3 NGA Health Facilities dataset.
+The dataset [GRID3 NGA Health Facilities dataset:](https://data.grid3.org/datasets/1b358b47e41244cbaaccb640d9a4bfc9_0/about)  is employed for training a model to classify health facilities in Nigeria based on operational status using the GRID3 NGA Health Facilities dataset.
 It comprises records of 46146 health facilities, each characterized by selected attributes:
 - **Latitude** : Geographical latitude of the facility.
 - **Longitude** : Geographical longitude of the facility.
 - **Wardname** : Name of the ward where the facility is located.